 Chase Sapphire Preferred® - The Chase Sapphire Preferred Card offers new cardholders 40,000 bonus points after $3,000 in purchases within the first 3 months.
 This is quite a good deal, as 40,000 points can be redeemed for $500 in travel when you redeem through Chase Ultimate Rewards™.
 Earn 5,000 additional bonus points after you add the first authorized user and make a purchase in the first 3 months from account opening.

-The card features 2 points per dollar spent on travel and dining as well as travel expenses, and 1 point per dollar spent on everything else.
+The card features 2 points per dollar spent on travel and dining at restaurants as well as travel expenses, and 1 point per dollar spent on everything else.
 You also earn a 7% annual dividend on all the points earned during the year.
 No foreign transaction fees when using the card abroad.
 No annual fee the first year, $95 after that.

 Citi ThankYou(SM) Preferred Card $200 in Gift Cards - The Citi ThankYou Preferred Card is their higher tier card with a focus on travel rewards.
 You earn 1 ThankYou point for every dollar you spend on purchases.
 The sign-up promotion is 20,000 bonus ThankYou® Points after $1,500 in purchases within 3 months of account opening.
 That’s worth $200 in gift cards.

 But with this card, you will get a 33% bonus when you redeem for airfare through the ThankYou Travel Center (not overpriced flights, the prices are equivalent to Expedia).
 So the same 30,000 points can be redeemed for $399 in airfare.
 In addition, you actually earn points for the miles you fly when you purchase a ticket with your Citi ThankYou Premier Card.
 No foreign transaction fees on purchases.
 More details here.

 Marriott Rewards® Premier Credit Card - The Marriott Rewards Premier Credit Card is another card that is great at racking up free nights at hotels.
 You can get: